OI-wiki/OI-Wiki-export/oi-wiki-export/oi-wiki-export.typ

 )

 #show raw: set text(
-  // NOTE: current text size of raw block is being set to 0.8rem
+  // Current text size of raw block is being set to 0.8rem
   // So we scale it back a little (to 9pt)
   // issue: https://github.com/typst/typst/issues/1331
   size: 1.07em,